Topology-Preserving Polygon Augmentation for Segmentation in Structured Visual Domains: Method

-To restore cyclic connectivity, we enforce successor consistency among surviving indices.
-For each pair of consecutive indices $(k_t, k_{t+1})$ with $k_{m+1} := k_1$, we check whether the original successor relation holds:
+For each pair $(k_t, k_{t+1})$, we check whether the original successor relation is preserved:

-If this condition is violated, a gap in the original index sequence indicates that intermediate vertices were removed during augmentation.
-We then reconnect the surviving vertices by enforcing the directed edge
+If this relation is violated, the missing indices correspond to vertices removed by clipping or cropping.
+Instead of treating this as a broken polygon, we reconnect the surviving vertices by adding the directed edge